PluieElectrique/texture-atlas-renderer/README.md

 python render.py --width 1280 --height 720 --background-color "#fff" --codec x265 animation-dir output.mp4
 ```

 There's also a `--resample` option, which can be `nearest`, `bilinear` (the default), or `bicubic`.
-I recommend leaving it at `bilinear`, as `nearest` is low quality and `bicubic` can add white pixels on the borders of sprites.
+I recommend leaving it at `bilinear`, as `nearest` is low quality and `bicubic` can add white pixels to the borders of sprites.
 Of course, your results may differ.

 ## Limitations

-* In certain configurations of transformed and nested symbol instances, symbols may randomly change size.
-This is a bug in Animate's texture atlas export and can't be worked around.
+* In certain configurations of transformed and nested symbol instances, symbols may randomly be scaled in size.
+This is a bug in the texture atlas export itself, so it can't be worked around.
 * Animate can support fully transparent masks because it has access to the underlying shape information.
-But, when such a mask is exported as a sprite image, there is no shape information—it's just a fully transparent image.
-So, we can't apply these kinds of masks.
+But, when such a mask is exported as a sprite image, there's no shape information—it's just a fully transparent image.
+So, these kinds of masks will be skipped.
+* Transparent background colors cause aliasing and black pixel artifacts, so background colors are forced to be opaque.

 ## Legal